 And while this itself already is a blatant violation of your privacy, let’s not forget the fact that your unencrypted Internet traffic is exposed to cyberattacks and can be easily intercepted by hackers.

 Without proper protection, online thieves can effortlessly get their hands on your credit card details, account credentials, passwords, and other valuable information that you store with your device.

 That is why more and more people throughout the world start using VPNs to secure their sensitive data.

-A VPN hides your IP and sends your online traffic through a secure, encrypted tunnel, preventing anyone from spying on your Internet connection.
+A virtual private network hides your IP and sends your online traffic through a secure, encrypted tunnel, preventing anyone from spying on your Internet connection.

 It protects you from hackers, snoopers, intrusive advertisers or anyone else who wants to capitalize on your confidential information.

 A VPN can also be utilized for other purposes you might not know.

 Here is our list of 10 interesting things to do with a VPN in 2020.